Rail transport in Cambodia: Late 20th century

-In 1955 Australia donated rolling stock, described as "railway wagons of various types", worth at the time AUS£ 441,000 and "needed for new rail links."
-Assistance from France, West Germany, and the United Kingdom between 1960 and 1969 supported the construction of the second line, which runs from Phnom Penh to Sihanoukville on the southern coast to cut down the reliance on Saigon Port of Vietnam and Khlong Toei Port of Thailand.
+In 1955 Australia donated rolling stock, described as "railway wagons of various types", worth at the time AUS£441,000 and "needed for new rail links."
+Assistance from France, West Germany, and the United Kingdom between 1960 and 1969 supported the construction of the Southern Line, which runs from Phnom Penh to Sihanoukville on the southern coast to cut down the reliance on Saigon Port of Vietnam and Khlong Toei Port of Thailand.
 In 1960, Australia provided four third-class passenger carriages under the Colombo Plan.
 Rail service ceased during the war but resumed in the early 1980s.
 Guerrilla activities, however, continued to disrupt service.

 21st century

 By 2008 the service between Phnom Penh and Battambang had been reduced from daily to weekly service due to the lack of funds to maintain the tracks and rolling stock.
 Even the new diesel-electric locomotives from China could not run on the tracks due to the dilapidated condition.
 Derailing of trains in operation was not infrequent.
 As reported by the Phnom Penh Post in October 2008, the national railway earned merely $2 million per year; the annual freight amount stood at 350,000, and the passenger count at 500,000.
 The last regular rail service in Cambodia between Phnom Penh and Battambang was suspended entirely in early 2009.

 In June 2009, Australian business Toll Holdings was awarded the contract to begin reconstruction of Cambodia's rail network and to operate it once complete.
 It is envisioned that this line would reopen by mid-2013, together with the track further west to the Thai border, allowing for direct rail services into Cambodia from Bangkok for the first time in over 60 years.
 The Australian government and the Asian Development Bank was said to spend $26 million to help rebuild Cambodia's rail system, the majority of the Northern and Southern lines in Cambodia.
 The project, if all up, would cost $143 million, with the disruption exposed in a report by the international consortium funding the $143 million project – Australia's international aid agency AusAID and the Asian Development Bank.
 641 kilometers of track will be rehabilitated with the aim of integrating Cambodia with the regional network such as Vietnam and Thailand; however, about 1,400 families who are living in shanty towns, have been affected and 1050 families have had to move.
 The report which was prepared by AusAID and Asian Development Bank experts in April 2012 pointed out poor construction and botched surveys leading to evictions of families, infighting between contractors, delays and cost overruns.